cranhandler/cranhandler.github.io/about/visiting.md

  for the password, check the crossstitch!

+ Please don't tag my home's location on social media.

  The hot water supply for the shower has to be turned on before the hot water faucet will work---put your hand on the hot faucet, reach over the porcelain lip onto the supply pipe, and down about 3 inches.
 There is the knob.
 Empty the drain trap after you shower so it'll drain for the next person.

- Please don't use the back, main-floor door.
-Its threshold is not load-bearing.

  Don't leave anything you care about unattended in the back yard or in your car, and lock the doors, even if you're only leaving for a moment.

- Please don't tag my home's location on social media.

  **Things that might come in handy**